‘Call Of Duty: WW2’ Headquarters Trailer Supercharges The ‘Destiny’ Social Space Concept

 The Headquarters also contain leaderboards for nearly everything in Call of Duty: WW2.
 Players will be able to compare themselves against everyone else in the lobby for the firing range, the 1 vs 1 pit, and more.

 Sledgehammer Games is trying to build a sense of community and camaraderie with the Headquarters social space.
-“Era-appropriate” emotes will be available to use along with voice chat and the ability to commend others, which increases a player’s social score.
+“Era-appropriate” emotes will be available to use along with voice chat and the ability to command others, which increases a player’s social score.

 Whether Headquarters takes off for Call of Duty: WW2 or players prefer to go directly to the action in the campaign, multiplayer, or Nazi zombies will have to wait for the official release.
 Still, Sledgehammer Games is taking an ambitious approach that far exceeds what has been done in the social spaces for Destiny and will likely influence other AAA games down the road to do the same if it is successful.